Fine-tuned LLMs Know More, Hallucinate Less with Few-Shot Sequence-to-Sequence Semantic Parsing over Wikidata: Experiments

-{\bf Entity linking (30.7\%)}.
-The entity linker failed to provide the correct entities in 30.7\% of the failed examples.
+The biggest source of errors is entity linking.
+Entity linker failed to provide the correct entities in 35.1\% of the failed examples.
 While \SP can potentially recover from missing entities, it cannot recover from incorrect entities.
 This is especially common for character roles, as some character roles have different entities for books and movies or even different series of movies.
 Sometimes \SP located the correct mention from the question, but the lookup failed.
-For example, the model located the mention of the event ``allied invasion of France'' in question ``Where did the allied invasion of France take place'', but failed to find the corresponding entity from Wikidata by the name.
-There are also two cases where the entity linker produced the correct entity, but the model dropped them from the predicted logical form.
+For example, the model located the mention of the event ``allied invasion of France'' in question ``where did the allied invasion of France take place?'', but failed to find the corresponding entity from Wikidata by the name.